7 people injured after shooting near Wynwood – NBC Miami (51)

 When they arrived, officers found several people who appeared to have suffered gunshot wounds.

-According to the police, there were approximately seven victims.
-One victim was taken to the University of Miami Hospital and the other six to the Jackson Memorial.
+According to the police, there were a total of seven victims shot.
+One of the victims has died while the other six continue to recover.

+Right now, detectives are searching for a silver Nissan Maxima that may have been involved.

 Police have yet to release any information on the identities of the victims or potential suspects.